When viewing your reporting data for campaigns or automations, at some point you'll see a percentage of Bounced emails.

 - the email is too large

-- the receiving server is experiencing delays or is offline
+- the contact's email server is overloaded, experiencing delays or is offline

 We will continue trying to deliver to a soft-bounced contact a few times before it is considered a hard-bounce and added to suppression.